-67:42:17:16.
+67:42:17:15.
 Confidentiality.
-The files and records of a provider are confidential.
-A child's records, photographs, and information about a child or the child's family may not be shared or publicly posted, unless the parent signs a consent form.
-Nothing in this section prevents licensing specialists, child protective services, or law enforcement from accessing the files and records of a provider or family information.
+The files and records of a provider shall be kept confidential.
+A child's records, photographs, and information about a child or their family shall not be shared or publicly posted unless a signed consent by a parent is obtained.
+Individuals authorized to access provider and family records without a signed consent include licensing specialists, child protective services, and law enforcement.

 General Authority: SDCL 26-6-16.
 Law Implemented: SDCL 26-6-16(3)(6).
-67:42:17:17.
+67:42:17:16.
 Orientation training.
-All providers shall, within ninety days after the date of employment, complete and obtain documentation of orientation training in the following areas:
+All providers shall complete and have documentation of orientation within ninety days after the date of employment in the following health and safety topic areas:

-(2) Prevention of sudden infant death syndrome and the use of safe sleep practices, if infant care is provided;

-(4) Prevention of and response to an emergency due to food allergies and other allergic reactions;
+- (1) Prevention and control of infectious diseases; - (2) Prevention of sudden infant death syndrome and use of safe sleep practices if infant care is provided; - (3) Administration of medication; - (4) Prevention of and response to an emergency due to food and allergic reactions;

-(6) Prevention of shaken baby syndrome and abusive head trauma, if infant care is provided;
+- (5) Building and physical premises safety; - (6) Prevention of shaken baby syndrome and abusive head trauma if infant care is provided;